bogdanmic/dev-scripts/README.md

 those have moved at a new repo [bogdanmic/dev-services](https://github.com/bogdanmic/dev-services).

 TODO: Rethink this doc as a list of scripts.
 More separation probably will come.
+TODO: update doc to include making the scripts executable with sudo command 655 or 755?

 This is collection of scripts that I use on my linux machine to configure my workspace.
 For now I use a **Ubuntu** distribution.
 It should work fairly decent with all **Ubuntu** based distros.
 There are two scripts at the moment in this repository.